In these Terms and Conditions the following Definitions will have the following meanings unless stated otherwise.

 3.1 – The price for the Services will be the price set out in Papa Bravo Ltd’s quotation.
 The price is exclusive of any costs of packaging and carriage (including internal internation transfer from ts Asia to UK mainland), VAT and any other applicable sales tax or duty which will be added to the sum in question at the point of invoice.

-3.2 – The price of the Services shall be subject to variation at any time prior to completion including but not limited to price fluctuations beyond its reasonable control or where changes or alterations have been requested by the Client or where the Client has failed to provide adequate or timely information or instructions.
+3.2 – The price of the Services shall be subject to variation by agreement prior to completion including but not limited to price fluctuations beyond its reasonable control or where changes or alterations have been requested by the Client or where the Client has failed to provide adequate or timely information or instructions.

 3.4 – All payments to be made by the Client under the terms of the contract (indicated on the quotation), payment will be made in full without any set-off, restriction or condition and without any deduction for or on account of any counterclaim.